DonateJoinSign In

 Project Description

 As lighting designer, you are being asked to design the permanent lighting systems throughout the scope area.
 Lighting shall be well balanced and appropriate to the function and requirement of the spaces.
-The general lobby and corridor should look different from the executive lobby and corridor but still maintain a sense of similarity to the building as a whole.
-The lighting must have the ability to meet multiple needs for multiple scenarios without having to adjust and change lights for every use.
+The first floor spaces should look different from the second floor spaces but still maintain a sense of similarity to the building as a whole.
+The lighting must have the ability to meet multiple needs for multiple pieces of art without having to adjust and change lights as the collection evolves.
 But also establishing a unified design approach throughout the building.
-Being a connection point to all main spaces of the first level, the lounge design should incorporate the established language of the rooms that surround it.
+The lighting should be focused on making sure that the art is shown as the artist had intended.

 Any other details necessary for the completion of your lighting design are to be inferred from the drawings and/or developed on your own.
 Requests for further information will not be honored as this would provide an unfair advantage.